ld4l-labs/bibliotek-o/doc/admin/crm.md

 ## Change cycle

-The change cycle operates on a quarterly basis.
 Each new change cycle begins with the announcement of deadlines associated with the release, and ends with the release of a new version (assuming there are changes to release).
 Steps in the change cycle are outlined below.

 ### Initial community announcement
 An announcement of the date of next release and associated deadlines is posted at the top of the [README](/README.md).